Seceventspen/Alternativesec/_posts/2017-01-26-rdp-sec-check.md

 **Encoding::BER module**

-So what is this ‘Encoding::BER’ module you speak of?
+So, what is this ‘Encoding::BER’ module you speak of?
 Ok, I’ll admit I had no idea what this was and other than what the information I’ve read over tells me, I still don't know much more than this:

 *“The Encoding::BER - Perl module is used for encoding/decoding data using ASN.1 Basic Encoding Rules (BER)”*

 So, basically to me (and possibly you), it allows us to take advantage of this perl module to encode/decode data.
-Plus, it makes the Portcullis rdp-psec-check tool work (which is really the main bit we care about at present!).
+Plus, it makes the Portcullis rdp-sec-check tool work (which is really the main bit we care about at present!).

 More information on the CPAN Encoding::BER module can be found here **[CPAN-Encoding::BER](http://search.cpan.org/~jaw/Encoding-BER-1.02/lib/Encoding/BER.pm)**